 In more severe cases, your baby will receive a silo, a special silicone sack that is placed over the exposed intestines.
 Over the course of a few days, the sack is made smaller and smaller, pushing the intestines back into the abdomen.
 Once the intestines are back in the abdomen, the muscle and skin are closed over the hole.

 From here, your baby will spend four to six weeks in the NICU following surgery.
 In the NICU, your baby receives the full range of support, including help breathing, feeding and reducing pain.
 It will take a while for your baby to develop the contractions needed to help move food through the intestinal tract.
 When this kicks in, your baby will start feeding normally and can head home.

-In rare cases, babies with gastroschisis may have a bowel obstruction, or part of the intestine narrowed or missing (atresia), which may require additional surgery.
+In rare cases, babies with gastroschisis may have a bowel obstruction, or part of the intestine may be narrowed or missing (atresia), which may require additional surgery.